Gloria Fox: Political career

 Fox first ran for the 7th Suffolk seat in 1984, losing a write-in campaign against six-term incumbent and Democratic nominee Doris Bunte.
 Fox ran for the seat again in 1986, when Bunte announced her retirement from the legislature.
 Fox won the three-way Democratic primary and also the general election, where she was unopposed.
-Fox faces two challengers in the 2012 primaries, her first contested primary race since 1994.
+Fox faced two challengers in the 2012 primaries, her first contested primary race since 1994.

 Fox served on the Joint Committee on Housing as vice chair, the Joint Committee on Ways and Means, the House Committee on Steering, Policy and Scheduling, and the House Committee on Ways and Means.
 Her legislative work on criminal justice reform, child welfare and foster care, redistricting, Election Day voter registration, and eliminating health disparities in communities of color.
-When Fox retired from her seat in 2016, she was the longest serving woman on in the Great and General Court.
+When Fox retired from her seat in 2016, she was the longest serving woman in the Great and General Court.

 Fox was a member of the Boston Delegation of the Massachusetts Legislature, the Massachusetts Caucus of Women Legislators, the Massachusetts Black and Latino Legislative Caucus, and the National Black Caucus of State Legislators.
 Her papers are now held at the State Library of Massachusetts.

 In 2009, Fox came under scrutiny for a visit she made to the Old Colony Correctional Center in Bridgewater, Massachusetts.
 While visiting inmate Darrell Jones, Fox was accompanied by Jones' girlfriend, Joanna Marinova.
 Fox was criticized for bringing Marinova into an unsecured area through her legislative privileges.
 Fox responded by denying any wrongdoing, and that she was unaware that Marinova was Jones' girlfriend.
 On March 19, 2014 a jury found the Boston Herald liable in the libel suit brought by Marinova, citing the fact that no sexual acts occurred while Fox and Marinova visited the prison, as the Herald had reported.

 Fox voted against casino gambling in Massachusetts, and opposed a 'three-strikes' bill that passed through the legislature and was signed by Governor Deval Patrick.